jozefg/drafts/parametricity.md

 Aside from this, the typing rules for this language are pretty much identical to Haskell's.
 In the interest of brevity I'll elide them.

-Now that we have a reasonable framework to go from, we can discuss a more precise formulation of parametricity.

 ## Actual Parametricity